Candymonium: History

 On October 3, 2018, Hershey Entertainment and Resorts revealed their "biggest announcement ever": a new 23 acre section of the park named Chocolatetown, as well as a new entrance plaza, both of which would open in 2020.
 The anchor attractions were scheduled to include a roller coaster, as well as a new shopping area and a fountain, built at a cost of $150 million.
 The new coaster was planned to be a hypercoaster, over 200 ft tall, which required approval from the Federal Aviation Administration.
 According to the filing with the FAA, the coaster was to be, at most, 220 ft above ground level.
 The FAA approved the ride.

 In July 2019, Hersheypark officials announced that the new roller coaster would be called Candymonium, marketed as the "world’s sweetest coaster".
 According to Hershey Entertainment and Resorts Company CEO John Lawn, "the coaster was a key ingredient to the entire Hershey’s Chocolatetown".
 By that time, the first few track pieces and part of the station had been built.

 In an Instagram post in October 2019, Hersheypark posted an image showing that construction on the lift hill was partially complete.
 In November 2019, Candymonium topped out when its lift hill was installed.
-The final track piece was installed in February 2020, though a opening date had not been announced at that time.
-Due to the COVID-19 pandemic in Pennsylvania, construction on Chocolatetown was delayed in April 2020, though construction resumed the next month and the first test train on Candymonium ran on May 6, 2020.
-Candymonium officially opened on July 3, 2020.
+The final track piece was installed in February 2020, though an opening date had not been announced at that time.
+Due to the COVID-19 pandemic in Pennsylvania, construction on Chocolatetown was delayed in April 2020, though construction resumed the next month.
+The first test train on Candymonium ran on May 6, 2020, with the coaster officially opening on July 3, 2020.
 Because of COVID-19 restrictions, only a limited number of guests were initially allowed in the park, and riders had to wear face masks while waiting for the ride (although they could take off their masks on the coaster).

 Ride experience

 After leaving the station, the train immediately ascends the 210 ft lift hill.
 After reaching the top, it enters a 210 ft drop, in which the train reaches at a top speed of 76 mph.
 Then, the train ascends and descends a 169 ft airtime hill over Spring Creek.
 After the hill, the track reverses direction via a 123-degree Hammerhead turn.
-Traveling over another camelback hill, there is a series of airtime hills as the track travels back above Spring Creek before making an upward helix to the right and a leftward bank.
+After climbing over another camelback hill, a series of airtime hills follows as the track travels back above Spring Creek before making an upward helix to the right and a leftward bank.
 The train then travels over another airtime hill and down onto a 270-degree left turn.
-The train then dips slightly and then rises into trim brakes before curving to the right, downward and up into the final brake run.
+The train then dips slightly and then rises into trim brakes before curving to the right, downward, and up into the final brake run.